• Skip to primary navigation

 Sauce:

-• 2 tbsp sweet soy sauce or 1 tsp sugar
+• 2 tablespoon sweet soy sauce or 1 teaspoon sugar

 • 1 clove garlic finely grated or chopped